joshuaheck1/VM-creation/README.md

 <img width="750" alt="CVM 7" src="https://github.com/user-attachments/assets/f881cb39-aef3-4eeb-affb-4466f22ad25a" />
 </p>
 <p>
  - Next, you will create a username and password for the VM.
-We will need this to log on later with a Remote Desktop Connection (RDP). *Highly recommend saving this infomation to refer back to later.* Now, locate the Licensing area towards the bottom of the screen.
+We will need this to log on later with a Remote Desktop Connection (RDP). *Highly recommend saving this infomation to refer back to later.*</p>
+<p>- Now, locate the Licensing area towards the bottom of the screen.
 You will need to check the box to confirm.
 This is required because we are creating a Windows VM.
 Deployment will not work if left unchecked.
 Click "Next: Disks" to move on.
 </p>
 <br />